 #1 Dog Sitting

 If you are an animal lover, this is the dream job for you.
 Launched in 2013, Pawshake has one of the largest dog sitting network in Singapore.
 As a pet sitter, you would undergo a rigorous application process before being approved.
 Once you are verified by the platform, you can prepare a profile and list the cost of services.
 The timings are flexible as you can block out any unavailable timings on your profile’s calendar.
 Interested pet owners would then directly schedule a timeslot on your calendar for the specific services they require.
+You will be provided with 24/7 support in terms of tech, marketing to local pet owners and online payment.

 As a dog sitter, you can offer a range of services from dog walking, house sitting to opening your home as a doggy daycare.
 You can set the price of your own services but there is a typical market range for each service.
 A half an hour dog walking service can cost about $10 and allowing a dog to stay overnight at your place can cost $35 per night.